-The criteria for assessment of the final products and monitoring of the interim products relate to the exit competences or learning outcomes (ADEng) for the study programme and can be found in the Teaching and Examination Regulations.
+The criteria for assessment of the final products and monitoring of the interim products relate to the exit competences for the study programme and can be found in the Teaching and Examination Regulations.
 The assessment criteria and assessment forms can be found on the portal.